 As an Employee in NJ, Can You Be Terminated (Fired) Without Cause?

-When you’re first hired as an employee, you have negotiated or agreed to the offer of employment made by your employer.
+When you’re first hired as an employee, you have negotiated or agreed to an offer of employment made by your employer.
 Details like salary, other compensation, working hours, vacation, etc. are generally mutually understood between the employer and employee but other non-compensation details may not have been discussed or disclosed.
 An example is your legal status as an employee; are you an employee or independent contractor?
+(See m previous page that discusses this subject.)
 What job security do you have?
 Under what circumstances can your job and your employment be terminated?
 Do you have rights to compensation if you are terminated or the job is eliminated?
 These are all fair questions deserving of a discussion and when feasible, an answer.
-Let’s start discussing the legal status of an employee.
+Let’s start by discussing the legal status of an employee.

 What is Your Employment Status?